Nevada vs. Georgia Tech: Sportsbook promo codes, odds, spread, over/under - December 24

 Nevada vs. Georgia Tech: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 24

-The Nevada Wolf Pack (11-1) will look to extend a four-game winning streak when they visit the Georgia Tech Yellow Jackets (8-3) at 9:00 PM ET on Sunday, December 24, 2023.
-The Yellow Jackets have also won four games in a row.
+The Nevada Wolf Pack (11-1) bring a four-game win streak into a road contest versus the Georgia Tech Yellow Jackets (8-3), winners of four straight as well.
+It tips at 9:00 PM ET (on ESPN) on Sunday, December 24, 2023.

-You can see odds, spreads, over/unders and more across multiple sportsbooks for the Nevada vs. Georgia Tech matchup in this article.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Nevada vs. Georgia Tech matchup.

 Nevada vs. Georgia Tech Game Info